 If you can't beat 'em join 'em.
 Amazon is the latest to enter the truly wireless earbuds arena with the Echo Buds.
-Priced at a competitive $129, the Echo Buds offer solid audio quality and up to 5 hours of battery life.
-Amazon even teamed with Bose to give listeners some quality noise- reduction technology (ANR).
-But most importantly, the earbuds allows listeners to get all the benefits of Alexa (the skills, games and podcast reading) in a small, commuter-friendly package
+Relatively cheap at $90, the Echo Buds offer solid audio quality for the money, as well as up to 5 hours of battery life.
+Amazon even teamed with Bose to give listeners some quality active noise reduction (ANR).
+But most importantly, the earbuds allows listeners to get all the benefits of Alexa, including the skills, games and podcast reading, in a small and commuter-friendly package.

 See our full Amazon Echo Buds review.

-Our new noise-cancellation king is also one of the latest headphones to feature Alexa support right out of the box.
-The Bose 700 is a sonic and visual stunner that affords music lovers and travelers amazing audio.
-Its soundstage is cleaner and more balanced than the QC35 II.
+Our noise-cancellation king also happens to feature Alexa support right out of the box.
+The Bose 700 is a sonic and visual stunner that affords music lovers and travellers amazing audio, and its soundstage is cleaner and more balanced than the QuietComfort 35 II below.
 ANC is given a significant boost, as eight individual mics work together to silence ambient noise with ease, while amplifying your vocals for better call quality.
 The svelte design is also something to marvel at.
 Best of all, Alexa can be enabled via the usual voice command.

 See our full Bose 700 Noise Cancellation Headphones review.